 4. Your diploma will be mailed to you after your degree has been awarded.

 - You will be notified via email when your diploma is mailed to you.
 Please be sure to update your contact and mailing information in your MyCSULB Student Center.

-- Please note that your diploma, degree verification, and official transcript cannot be released if you have any outstanding financial obligation to the University.
+- Please note that your diploma and degree verification cannot be released if you have any outstanding financial obligation to the University.

 Degree verification for employment purposes: